 - A. Housing units to be purchased must be located within the eligible area.
-The eligible area is described as follows: "Within City limits of the City of Arcata and is part of the Community Land Trust program." - B. Housing unit types eligible for the homebuyer Program are any that have been established under the City's Community Land Trust program. - C. All housing units must be in compliance with State and local codes and ordinances. - D. Housing units located within a 100-year flood zone will be required to provide proof of flood insurance with an endorsement naming the City of Arcata as loss payee in order to close escrow. - E. Housing must be "modest", in accordance with the federal HOME regulations at 24 CFR Part 92.254(a)(2).
-The home must have no more than three bedrooms, two bathrooms, and a two-car garage.
+The eligible area is described as follows: "Within the city limits of Arcata." - B. Housing unit types eligible for the homebuyer Program are new or previously owned single-family residences; condominiums; or manufactured homes in mobilehome parks, in common-interest developments or on a single-family lot and placed on a permanent foundation system.
+HOME does not allow manufactured homes unless on a permanent foundation system. - C. All housing units must be in compliance with State and local codes and ordinances. - D. Housing units located within a 100-year flood zone will be required to provide proof of flood insurance with an endorsement naming the City of Arcata as loss payee in order to close escrow. - E. Housing must be "modest", having no more than three bedrooms, two bathrooms, and a two-car garage.
 Larger homes are acceptable if necessary for only the following reasons: - The family size necessitates additional bedroom(s); or - A reasonable accommodation is necessary due to the family's disability (e.g. an extra bedroom for an aide)